 “If the building was less than five stories it would not be economically feasible, we need the higher rental density,” he said, adding that the plans call for underground parking and the building would have an elevator.
 It is also near public transportation.

 A lifelong Inwood resident, Moultrie said he and his family is looking to make a difference and transform a blighted area.
 “I want to change Inwood for the better,” he said.

 Inwood Fire District Commissioner Frank Parise said that the fire department will be looking at the proposed building and testing its 75-foot tower ladder to see if adequate fire protection can be provided.

 “It addresses a need in the community and is great as long as it is beneficial to the community,” said Inwood Civic President David Hance.

 The civic association planned to have representatives attend the hearing.

 The civic association will fete another lifelong Five Towns resident at its annual dinner on Saturday, March 21 at the Inwood Country Club.

-Frank Parise will honored this year.
+Frank Parise will be honored this year.
 He was born in Inwood and grew up in North Lawrence.
 The Inwood resident has served his community in several civic positions, including president of the Leonardo da Vinci Lodge, Order of Sons of Italy, and the civic association, along with being a volunteer firefighter for 30 years, joining at the advanced age of 43.